Colleges by Location

 Beyond academics, UF provides a thriving campus life with numerous student organizations, clubs, and recreational activities to engage in, as well as state-of-the-art facilities, including libraries, research centers, and sports arenas.
 The university's Gators sports teams are widely celebrated, particularly the dominant football team, which has won multiple national championships.
 With its strong emphasis on academic excellence, research proficiency, and a vibrant campus community, the University of Florida offers a comprehensive and enriching educational experience for students pursuing their higher education goals.

-University of Florida is a public university located in Gainesville, FL and set in a suburban environment.
-Its campus is 2,000 acres in size.
+Located in Gainesville, FL and set in an urban environment, University of Florida is a public university.
 This school uses a semester-based calendar.
-It has an acceptance rate of 23%.
-The freshman retention rate at University of Florida is 97% and the six-year graduation rate is 90%.
+It has an acceptance rate of 24%.
+The freshman retention rate at University of Florida is 98% and the six-year graduation rate is 91%.

 Quick Facts